bcgov/bcwebmaps-options/pages/index.md

    - Common Web Mapping Framework [CWM](https://bcgov.github.io/bcwebmaps-options/web-mapping-frameworks/cwm.html) which is based on Openlayers 2, and
    - Internet Mapping Framework [IMF2](https://bcgov.github.io/bcwebmaps-options/web-mapping-frameworks/imf2.html) which is based on
                 VertiGIS’s GeoCortex Essentials.
-3. The Do-It-Yourself Simple Map Kit ([SMK](https://bcgov.github.io/bcwebmaps-options/web-mapping-frameworks/smk.html)) which can use either Leaflet or the ESRI Javascript API.
+3. The Do-It-Yourself Simple Map Kit ([SMK](https://bcgov.github.io/bcwebmaps-options/web-mapping-frameworks/smk.html)) is Open Source Software that can be installed on a local machine and then used to configure a leaflet map.
+The resulting code can be deployed anywhere that is web accessible.

 # Look and Feel